 The Asset Tracing and Recovery Review: Switzerland

-Switzerland has been for decades and remains the main offshore banking centre in the world, with more than one-quarter, or US$2.2 trillion, of the world's foreign assets under management.2 Furthermore, Switzerland has more recently become the world's number one commodity trading hub.
-Its global market share is estimated at 35 per cent for oil, 60 per cent for metals and 50 per cent for sugar and cereals respectively.3
+Switzerland has been for decades and remains the main offshore banking centre in the world, with more than one-quarter, or US$2.3 trillion, of the world's foreign assets under management.2 Furthermore, Switzerland has more recently become the world's number one commodity trading and trade finance hub.3 Its global market share is estimated at 35 per cent for oil, 60 per cent for metals and 50 per cent for sugar and cereals respectively.4 Shipping through Swiss companies represents 22 per cent of global movements of commodities.5

 It is therefore not surprising that a fair share of cross-border asset recovery disputes involve Swiss banks or financial intermediaries, or commodity trading companies, as assets, claims and evidence lie in Switzerland.

 The situation has recently improved with the adoption of a new cross-border insolvency regime, in force since January 2019, which aims at simplifying the recognition of foreign insolvencies and the work of foreign officeholders.
-The most recent federal case law has also improved the position of foreign liquidators in the collection of pretrial evidence in support of civil claims.
+The most recent federal case law has also improved the position of foreign liquidators in the collection of pretrial evidence in support of civil claims against Swiss banks.6

 Legal rights and remedies